Creating a Redis Enterprise Software (RS) database

 If the nodes in your cluster are Flash-enabled, you can opt to select “Runs on” as either RAM or Flash.
-For additional details, refer to Redis Enterprise Flash.
+For additional details, refer to Redis on Flash.

 Select your “Deployment” as Single Region or Geo-Distributed.
 For more information on Geo-distributed, refer to Conflict-free geo-Replicated Databases (CRDB).

 - Enter a name for the database.

 The database name must comply with the following rules: